Chriszao/ecommerce-api/README.md

 ### Front-end:

 ---
-## 🚀 Running Foodcamp
+## 🚀 Running RedLoafer

-To install Foodcamp, follow these steps:
+To install RedLoafer, follow these steps:

 - For the backend: